brean/rpi-screen/README.md

 # rpi-screen
-Official Raspberry Pi 3 Screen setup for wayland
+Setup for wayland using the [Raspberry Pi 3 Screen](https://www.raspberrypi.com/products/raspberry-pi-touch-display/)